owiwamasa/nets-lineup-builder/README.md

 ### 3) Projected Lineup Statistics

-- Data taken from NBA Stats API and Basketball Reference
+- Data taken from NBA Shots DB and Basketball Reference
 - Calculates a selected lineup's Field Goal%, 3-point%, Effective Field Goal%, Assists per 100 Possessions, Offensive Rating, and Defensive Rating using data from the Nets' 2021-22 Regular Season
 - Compares these statistics to the League Average from the 2021-22 NBA Regular Season
 - Displays the Projected Lineup Statistics compared to the League Average in a bar chart, created with Recharts React library